ossrs/srs/README.md

 About the primary AUTHORS:
 * Contribute important features to SRS.
 * Names of all PRIMARY AUTHORS response in NetConnection.connect and metadata.
+* Names of all CONTRIBUTORS response in api/v1/authors.

 And here is an inevitably incomplete list of MUCH-APPRECIATED CONTRIBUTORS -- people who have submitted patches, reported bugs, added translations, helped